webmaster442/BookGen/Commands.md

     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

+# Links

+Scans all markdown files in the current book and writes the lins to a markdown file, named links.md

+`BookGen Links [-v] [-d [directory]]`

+`BookGen Links [--verbose] [--dir [directory]]`

+Arguments:

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

 # NewPage

 Creates a new markdown page.